-The final subjective decision of what constitutes a "meaningful contribution" or how may points is assigned for a contribution is at the sole discretion of the course instructor.
+The final subjective decision of what constitutes a "meaningful contribution" or how may points are assigned for a contribution is at the sole discretion of the course instructor.
 Quantity or length of posts is not a substitute for quality and multiple low-quality posts do not add up to one meaningful contribution.
 While spelling and grammar of forums posts will not be marked, all posts must be legible, intelligible, and written in English.
-Resources posted must also be intelligible and written in English to count for points.